port-labs/port-docs/docs/customize-pages-dashboards-and-plugins/page/dashboard-page.md

 1. Basic Port Concepts: Familiarity with <PortTooltip id="blueprint">blueprints</PortTooltip>, <PortTooltip id="entity">entities</PortTooltip>, and <PortTooltip id="dataset">datasets</PortTooltip> in your Port system is helpful.
 2. You will also need your [Port credentials](https://docs.getport.io/build-your-software-catalog/custom-integration/api/#find-your-port-credentials).
-3. This guide also assumes that you have installed Pulumi, and [the Port provider's SDK](https://www.pulumi.com/registry/packages/port/installation-configuration/) in your chosen lanaguage.
+3. This guide also assumes that you have installed Pulumi, and [the Port provider's SDK](https://www.pulumi.com/registry/packages/port/installation-configuration/) in your chosen language.

 <Tabs groupId="pulumi-create-dashboard" queryString values={[
 {label: "Python", value: "python"},